 The produce section usually has the least adulterated food, but even then if the options aren’t organic or locally grown, they are less than ideal.

-The solution to the problem is simple, buy and consume real, whole, organic food.
+The solution to the concern is simple, buy and consume real, whole, organic food.
 Find local farmers who are producing food, naturally, right in your area, and support them.
 The website www.LocalHarvest.org lists farmers market locations across the country.
 This can be very helpful, not only to find the market closest to you, but also while traveling.
-Seize the opportunity to visit a local farmer’s market on your away-from-home vacation, it can be a real treat to experience locally grown food away from your locale.
+Seize the opportunity to visit a local farmer's market on your away-from-home vacation, it can be a real treat to experience locally grown food away from your locale.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 If you have a severe medical condition or health concern, see your physician.